 There is one app I continue to rely on more than any other, Amazon Video.
 This may sound like a strange choice, but stick with me.
 Amazon Video has one killer feature that hasn’t been available on any other streaming service and I’m to the point where I can’t live without it.

-Netflix finally announced the same feature.
+In 2016, Netflix finally announced the same feature.
 So, Netflix might soon become just as vital to me as Amazon Prime Video.
-Either way, this feature means you can download any content included in the Prime Video catalogue or Netflix directly to your iOS device.
+Either way, this feature means you can download any content included in the Prime Video catalog or Netflix directly to your iOS device.

 That means I can play videos anytime and anywhere without touching my cellular data.
 As I’m sure you’re aware, video will eat up your data quicker than just about anything else.

 RELATED: How To Manage Cellular Data Overages

 You do need an Amazon Prime subscription or a separate Amazon Video subscription by itself in order to get access to Amazon Prime’s video content.
 But for this feature alone, I find it worth an Amazon Prime subscription.

 Now, like any good parent we certainly limit the amount of time our kid sits in front of Mickey Mouse.
 That said, there are plenty of situations where we just simply need to keep him entertained.

 Being able to play all the great kids shows on Amazon Video while we are out at dinner or in the car is simply a life saver.

 It has become our go to when we are desperate to keep Elijah entertained.